quantbelt/jupyter-quant/README.md

 ### Install your dotfiles.

 `git clone` your dotfiles to `Notebook/etc/dotfiles`, set enviroment variable `BYODF=/home/gordon/Notebook/etc/dotfiles` in your docker compose.
 When the container starts up stow will create links like `/home/gordon/.bashrc`

+### Install your SSH keys

+You need to define environment variable `SSH_KEY_DIR` which should point to a location with your keys.
+Suggested place is `SSH_KEYDIR=/home/gordon/Notebooks/etc/ssh`, make sure the director has the wright permissions.
+Something like `chmod 700 Notebooks/etc/ssh` should work.

+The `entrypoint.sh` script will create a symbolic link pointing to $SSH_KEYDIR on `/home/gordon/.ssh`.